Module rustc_passes::reachable

 Expand description

-Finds local items that are externally reachable, which means that other crates need access to their compiled machine code or their MIR.
+Finds local items that are “reachable”, which means that other crates need access to their compiled code or their runtime MIR.
+(Compile-time MIR is always encoded anyway, so we don’t worry about that here.)

-An item is “externally reachable” if it is relevant for other crates.
+An item is “reachable” if codegen that happens in downstream crates can end up referencing this item.
 This obviously includes all public items.
-However, some of these items cannot be compiled to machine code (because they are generic), and for some the machine code is not sufficient (because we want to cross-crate inline them).
+However, some of these items cannot be codegen’d (because they are generic), and for some the compiled code is not sufficient (because we want to cross-crate inline them).
 These items “need cross-crate MIR”.
-When a reachable function f needs cross-crate MIR, then all the functions it calls also become reachable, as they will be necessary to use the MIR of f from another crate.
-Furthermore, an item can become “externally reachable” by having a const/const fn return a pointer to that item, so we also need to recurse into reachable const/const fn.
+When a reachable function f needs cross-crate MIR, then its MIR may be codegen’d in a downstream crate, and hence items it mentions need to be considered reachable.

 Structs§